okay1204/D2-callouts/README.md

 # D2 Callouts

-A Destiny 2 website made for creating your own symbol callouts to share with your teammates.
+A Destiny 2 website made for easily creating your own symbol callouts to share with your teammates.